Did you know your brain is plastic? Not that kind of plastic! (Though the way things are going…)

 - Exist within an enriched environment: Immerse yourself in a culture different from your own (whether in your own locale or another one); edit what you consume intentionally and rigorously; choose surroundings (online and off) that make you feel expansive, curious, and alive.

-Also…do everything you can to support your embodied brain!
+Also…do whatever you can to strengthen your embodied brain!

 An obvious yet vital starting point is eating nourishing, real food.
 A powerful backup is supportive herbal formulas.